György Harag: Activity at Hungarian Theatre of Cluj

 In 1975 became first director of The Hungarian Theatre of Cluj and rested until his death.
 During this period he had been staging his most successful performances (including Sütő’s tetralogy).

 He is a jury member of many international festivals (even in the West).
 His merits were welcomed by the cultural elite, but he did never receive any state recognition (nor could, because that was the era of rigid censorship Ceauşescu).

-Aesthetic and theater critic, István Nánay, shows the last ten years so the master just as follows:
+Theater critic, István Nánay, is quoted as follows:

 "That decade brought him success.
 His performances enrolled among the best achievements of the very appreciated Romanian directors.
 He worked in Yugoslavia and Hungary.
-Never received any reward or prize.
-Neither in Romania, nor in Hungary. (...)
+However, he never received a reward or prize Neither in either Romania, nor in Hungary.
 But, whole generations of Romanian and Hungarian directors and actors consider him their master."

 Later years and death

 György Harag died on July 6, 1985.
 His very last staging was Chekhov's The Cherry Orchard at the National Theatre in Târgu Mureș.
 He never got to see premiere.

 His memory is kept alive among theater people from Romania moreover, directors like Gábor Tompa or Levente Kovács consider him their master.
 His name was taken over by the Hungarian Company of the Theatre of Satu Mare.